 There are three major categories of soil, though as will be seen, these categories can have many sub-varieties.
 They are:

-Clay soils made up of tiny particles that are packed in so closely that they hold on to moisture even when the weather is hot.
+Clay soils are made up of tiny particles packed in so closely that they hold on to moisture even when the weather is hot.
 These particles are less than 0.002 millimeters in diameter and can’t be seen individually.
 This soil tends not to drain well and is sticky.
-When it does dry out it tends to crack, like modeling clay cracks when it dries.
+When it does dry out, it tends to crack, like modeling clay cracks when it dries.
 Clay soil is nutrient-rich but so thick that the nutrients may have a hard time getting into plants.

 Sandy soil is the opposite of clay soil.
 It is made of much larger particles that range in size from .005 mm to 2.0 mm in diameter, and the gardener can see them with their naked eye.
 The size of the particles allows sandy soil to drain and warm up quickly.
 The problem with sandy soil is that it may drain too quickly, and the moisture it holds can take away any nutrients it has.